-Lentils are such fabulous little things – I cook with one or other of them at least twice a week and they are perfect in these vegan and gluten free Green Lentil Burgers.
+Lentils are such fabulous little things – I cook with one or other of them at least twice a week and they are perfect in these vegan Green Lentil Burgers.

 The burger buns are homemade too, as is that glorious sweet pepper sauce, I was on a roll that day 😉

 I’m on the hunt for the perfect vegan burger recipe but I’ve loved every one I’ve made so far and haven’t yet got a favourite!
 This one is deeply savoury and happy to carry all the traditional burger relishes and accoutrements.
 It’s also really easy to make and holds together nicely in the oven.
-I haven’t tried barbecuing it yet but, when the weather warms up, I’ll have a go and report back – I’m not dedicated enough to get out there in the rain, even for you!
+They work really well on the BBQ, just turn them carefully rather than flipping them with abandon.

 Deeply savoury green lentil burgers with sweet potato - perfect in a bun with all the usual relishes and sauces or as part of a vegan roast dinner with all the trimmings!